Remenod/oop2-coursework/README.md

 Added manual logs, work session logs, automatic task history entries, and timeline-oriented UI data.

-## Roadmap

 ### Phase 5 — Dashboard, Search, Filters, and Analytics

-In progress.

-The current branch uses existing task data to provide a higher-level overview while keeping runtime storage in memory.

-Planned features:
+Completed.

+Added a dashboard and search/filter layer on top of the in-memory repository:

-- dashboard screen — implemented;
+- dashboard route as the application start screen;
-- total tasks count — implemented;
-- active, completed, cancelled, and overdue tasks — implemented;
-- tasks due today — implemented;
+- recursive analytics through `AnalyticsService`;
-- tasks due this week — implemented;
+- total, active, done, cancelled, overdue, due today, and due this week counters;
-- total estimated time — implemented;
+- average progress and workload time summaries;
-- total logged time — implemented;
+- total estimated time and total logged time;
-- progress by discipline — implemented;
-- overdue count by discipline — implemented;
+- progress and overdue counts by discipline;
+- at-risk task detection;
+- high-priority active task list;
-- global recursive search by title and description — implemented;
+- global recursive task search across all disciplines;
-- filter by status — implemented;
-- filter by priority — implemented;
-- filter by task type — implemented;
-- filter by overdue state — implemented;
-- filter by attachment purpose — implemented;
-- filter by tasks with GitHub repository — implemented;
-- filter by tasks with logs — implemented;
-- sort by deadline — implemented;
-- sort by priority — implemented;
+- discipline-level work list filtering;
+- filters by status, priority, task type, overdue state, attachment purpose, GitHub repository, and logs;
-- sort by updated date — implemented;
+- sorting by deadline, priority, progress, and updated date;
-- sort by progress — implemented.
+- empty states for dashboard/search/filter results;
+- focused tests for analytics and recursive global search.

 Recent activity on the dashboard is intentionally out of scope for this phase.
 Work logs remain available in task detail, and total logged time is included in analytics.

+## Roadmap

 ### Phase 6 — Room Persistence

-Planned after analytics and filtering are stable.
+Planned next.

 The goal is to replace in-memory runtime storage with local SQLite persistence using Room while keeping the existing domain model intact.